You are on: darsys.com

 attire is still common though not generally required.
 Jeans

-are not common except as day-wear, and even then they’re
+are not common except as day-wear, and even then blue ones

-not seen much except in the touristy areas.
-Eschew jeans.
+are not seen much except in the touristy areas.
+Eschew

 Button down shirts for gents and a proper